 Today I’ll teach you how to get store credit for returns — even if you don’t have a receipt and you’ve already removed the tags.
 I’ll also explain why it’s almost always better to return online orders in-person rather than online.

 1. The T.J.Maxx return policy gives you 30 days.

-3. You can make returns to T.J.Maxx without tags – for the most part.
+3. You can make T.J.Maxx returns without tags — for the most part.

-The good news is that T.J.Maxx will give you the full refund even if your item doesn’t have tags.
+The good news is that the T.J.Maxx return policy will give you a full refund even if your item doesn’t have tags.